decentraland/documentation/content/creator/sdk7/programming-patterns/async-functions.md

 ## The executeTask function

-The `executeTask` function executes a lambda function asynchronously, in a separate thread from the scene's main thread.
+The `executeTask()` function executes a lambda function asynchronously, in a separate thread from the scene's main thread. `executeTask()` allows us to declare and execute the function all in one same statement.

 ```ts
 executeTask(async () => {